Correcting misinformation on social media with a large language model: Introduction

-Real-world misinformation commonly encompasses content that is partially correct and even factual but misleading through various tactics and across domains\cite{traberg2022misinformation,watts2021measuring}.
+Real-world misinformation commonly encompasses content that is partially correct and even factual but misleading through various tactics (e.g., cherry-picking, conflating correlation with causation) and across domains\cite{traberg2022misinformation,watts2021measuring}.
 Such misinformation can be more difficult to recognize, prevalent, and harmful\cite{traberg2022misinformation,watts2021measuring}.
-Existing LLM and other AI models to tackle misinformation focus narrowly on it that is factually incorrect (e.g., MADR\cite{kim2024can}, FOLK\cite{wang2023explainable}, and ProgramFC\cite{pan2023fact}), within a single domain (e.g., politics\cite{kim2024can} or COVID-19\cite{he2023reinforcement,yue2024evidence}), or employing one specific tactic (e.g., repurposing authentic images with fabricated stories\cite{qi2024sniffer}).
+Existing AI models to tackle misinformation focus narrowly on it that is factually incorrect (e.g., SAFE\cite{zhou2020safe}, MADR\cite{kim2024can}, FOLK\cite{wang2023explainable}, ProgramFC\cite{pan2023fact}), within a single domain (e.g., politics\cite{kim2024can} or COVID-19\cite{he2023reinforcement,yue2024evidence}), or employing one specific tactic (e.g., repurposing authentic images with fabricated stories\cite{qi2024sniffer}).
 A general AI framework to practically identify and correct misinformation is demanded but absent.
-Evaluating the quality of a correction presented in natural language is another core challenge.
-Related studies heavily rely on automatic evaluation, which calculates the similarity between model-generated and ``ground-truth'' text using metrics such as ROUGE\cite{zeng2024justilm,qi2024sniffer}.
+Evaluating the quality of a correction in natural language is another core challenge.
+Related studies heavily rely on automatic evaluation, which calculates the similarity between model-generated and ``ground-truth'' text using metrics like ROUGE\cite{zeng2024justilm,qi2024sniffer}.
 However, what qualifies a correction as the ground truth is unclear\cite{he2023reinforcement}, and existing metrics struggle to capture content factuality, especially when compared to fact-checking experts\cite{augenstein2023factuality}.
+Furthermore, how the general public perceives and reacts to AI-generated corrections remains unmeasured.
 The need for an accurate and comprehensive understanding of a model's performance in identifying and explaining (in)accuracies, generated text, and references is recognized, but a solution is still lacking.